 Start a new tradition that children in Switzerland really enjoy.
 Roll a Golden Birthday Ball and share good wishes with the birthday child!

 Decorate the fabric.
 On paper, use Crayola® Erasable Colored Pencils and your imagination to sketch ideas to decorate the birthday fabric.
-Just erase if you change your mind.

-On cotton or 50/50 cotton/polyester fabric, use Crayola Fabric Markers to design the birthday greetings.
+On cotton or 50/50 cotton/polyester fabric, students use Crayola Fabric Markers to design the birthday greetings.
 If the fabric is likely to be laundered, ask an adult to heat-set the colors by putting it in a dryer for 30 minutes on the hottest setting.